pravega/pravega/documentation/src/docs/admin-guide/num-containers.md

 in Pravega to reason about setting the right number of Segment Containers are the following:

 - **`pravegaservice.container.count`, `controller.container.count`**: Number of Segment Containers in the system.
 This value must be the same across all SegmentStore instances in this cluster.
-This value cannot be changed dynamically, it will require special administrative tasks when changing.
+This value cannot be changed dynamically.
 See documentation for details.
 Valid values: Positive integer.
 _Type_: `Integer`. _Default_: `4`. _Update-mode_: `read-only`.

 - **`pravegaservice.threadPool.core.size`**: Maximum number of threads in the Core SegmentStore Thread Pool.
 This pool